Battle of Isurava: Japanese assault

 The 2/14th Battalion had been dispatched from Myola on foot on 25 August, with orders to relieve the 39th.
 A company reached their position at Isurava in the middle of the afternoon on 26 August, while others deployed to Alola and Templeton's Crossing.
-However, the 39th was forced to remain in location while the 2/14th's companies moved into position one by one, as several times the Japanese threatened to break through the perimeter.
+The 39th was forced to remain in location while the 2/14th's companies moved into position one by one, as several times the Japanese threatened to break through the perimeter.
 It was not until last light on 27 August that the 39th moved into a reserve location to the rear of Isurava.
-Throughout the day, heavy close quarters fighting had taken place around Isurava, while on the right flank hand-to-hand fighting had seen both the Australians and Japanese assume cautious defensive postures.
-Probing attacks continued around Isurava that night as the Japanese sought to test the Australian defences for weaknesses amidst a heavy torrential downpour.
+Throughout the day, heavy close quarters fighting took place around Isurava.
+On the right flank, hand-to-hand fighting had both the Australians and Japanese assume cautious defensive postures.
+Probing attacks continued around Isurava that night, as the Japanese sought to test the Australian defences for weaknesses amidst a heavy torrential downpour.

 On 28 August, the fighting continued along the front of the Australian position and on both flanks.
 Starting as a probing attack around dawn, there was a brief breakthrough in the afternoon, but the Japanese gains were negated by a swift counter-attack.
 The Japanese commander – realising that the Australians had brought up reinforcements – decided to commit his reserves to the battle.
 The slowness with which the 1/144th attacked caused Horii concern, and a company from the 3/144th was sent to re-invigorate its attack.
 The remainder was ordered to proceed to the west to attempt to outflank the main defensive position around Isurava.

 As the 1/144th enveloped the front of the Australian position, the 3/144th attempted an attack from the west, but it became lost.
 Frustrated by the lack of progress, Horii decided to commit the 2/41st, under Major Mitsuo Koiwai, with the aim of conducting a wide arc to the west and emerging on the track to the south of Alola.
-They too eventually became lost, and in fact did not regain contact with the main Japanese force until after the battle, without firing a single shot.
+They too eventually became lost, and did not regain contact with the main Japanese force until after the battle, without firing a single shot.

 The following day, 29 August, the Japanese renewed their attack.
 In possession of the ridges that dominated the Australian position from both sides of the valley in which it sat, the Japanese were able to lay down considerable volumes of mortar and machine gun fire in support of their assaults.
 Unable to respond with similar firepower, the Australian perimeter began to shrink.
 It was during this stage of the fighting that Private Bruce Kingsbury of the 2/14th made a unique individual contribution to the campaign and was posthumously awarded the Victoria Cross as a result.
 Kingsbury's was the first Victoria Cross awarded for actions on Australian soil.